Anonymous (hacker group): 2011–2012

 Anons launched Operation Darknet in October 2011, targeting websites hosting child pornography.
 In particular, the group hacked a child pornography site called "Lolita City" hosted by Freedom Hosting, releasing 1,589 usernames from the site.
 Anons also said that they had disabled forty image-swapping pedophile websites that employed the anonymity network Tor.
 In 2012, Anons leaked the names of users of a suspected child porn site in OpDarknetV2.
 Anonymous launched the #OpPedoChat campaign on Twitter in 2012 as a continuation of Operation Darknet.
-In attempt to eliminate child pornography from the internet, the group posted the emails and IP addresses of suspected pedophiles on the online forum PasteBin.Steadman, Ian.
-"Anonymous launches #OpPedoChat, targets paedophiles".
-WIRED UK.
-Retrieved October 28, 2016.
+In attempt to eliminate child pornography from the internet, the group posted the emails and IP addresses of suspected pedophiles on the online forum PasteBin.

 In 2011, the Koch Industries website was attacked following their attack upon union members, resulting in their website being made inaccessible for 15 minutes.
 In 2013, one member, a 38-year-old truck driver, pleaded guilty when accused of participating in the attack for a period of one minute, and received a sentence of two years federal probation, and ordered to pay $183,000 restitution, the amount Koch stated they paid a consultancy organization, despite this being only a denial of service attack.

 On January 19, 2012, the U.S. Department of Justice shut down the file-sharing site Megaupload on allegations of copyright infringement.
 Anons responded with a wave of DDoS attacks on U.S. government and copyright organizations, shutting down the sites for the RIAA, MPAA, Broadcast Music, Inc., and the FBI.

 In April 2012, Anonymous hacked 485 Chinese government websites, some more than once, to protest the treatment of their citizens.
 They urged people to "fight for justice, fight for freedom, [and] fight for democracy".

 In 2012, Anonymous launched Operation Anti-Bully: Operation Hunt Hunter in retaliation to Hunter Moore's revenge porn site, "Is Anyone Up?"
 Anonymous crashed Moore's servers and publicized much of his personal information online, including his social security number.
 The organization also published the personal information of Andrew Myers, the proprietor of "Is Anyone Back", a copycat site of Moore's "Is Anyone Up?"